RyanPaulGannon/spot-the-ball-web3/README.md

-# Nuxt Smart Contract Lottery
+# Nuxt Smart Contract Spot The Ball

 Following on from Patrick Collins' https://github.com/PatrickAlphaC/nextjs-smartcontract-lottery-fcc excellent tutorial!

-Attempted to replicate with Nuxt3 & Vue!
+Attempting to replicate this lottery with a version of Spot the Ball